Robust Classification via a Single Diffusion Model: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel defense method called Robust Diffusion Classifier (RDC), which leverages an off-the-shelf diffusion model to directly classify input images by predicting data likelihood by diffusion model and calculating class probabilities through Bayes' theorem.
-We theoretically analyze the robustness of our diffusion classifier, propose to maximize the log-likelihood before feeding the input images into the diffusion classifier, and greatly improve the robustness.
-To demonstrate the performance of our method, we evaluate our method with strong adaptive attacks and conduct extensive experiments.
+In this paper, we propose a novel defense method called Robust Diffusion Classifier (RDC), which leverages a single diffusion model to directly classify input images by predicting data likelihood by diffusion model and calculating class probabilities through Bayes' theorem.
+We theoretically analyze the robustness of our diffusion classifier, propose to maximize the log-likelihood before feeding the input images into the diffusion classifier.
+We also propose multi-head diffusion which greatly reduces the time complexity of RDC.
+We evaluate our method with strong adaptive attacks and conduct extensive experiments.
 Our method achieves state-of-the-art robustness against these strong adaptive attacks and generalizes well to unseen threat models.

-Despite the great improvement, our methods still need to be further improved.
-First, the high time complexity for calculating the diffusion loss makes our methods hard to apply in real scenarios, and this could be solved by applying more efficient diffusion models~\cite{bao2022analytic_dpm,ddim, song2023consistency_model}.
-Besides, the conditional diffusion model in this paper is directly adopted from existing works, and training a better conditional diffusion model could further improve the performance.
-We hope our work could give an encouraging step toward designing robust classifiers using generative models.